mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 ## Standalone page header

-The `PageHeader` component included in `PageContainer` can be imported and used by itself if you wish to so, for more freedom of customization.
+The `PageHeader` component included in `PageContainer` can be imported and used by itself if you wish to do so, for more freedom of customization.

 {{"demo": "PageContainerHeader.js", "height": 300}}